sharandac/powermeter/README.md

 ![signalpath](images/signalpath.png)

 At any time, all 6 adc channel are read in simultaneously regardless of the settings.
 Afterwards, these 6 ADC channels are distributed to 13 virtual channels with the help of editable microopcodes, each sample has a maximum of 10 opcodes available for real-time calculations (mixing, sum calculation, reactive power and so on).
 These 13 virtual channels can then be combined into a maximum of 6 output groups.
-For more information about how three-phase current and power calculations works, [read here](https://en.wikipedia.org/wiki/Three-phase_electric_power)!
+For more information about how AC current or three-phase current and power calculations works, [read here](https://en.wikipedia.org/wiki/Alternating_current) and [here](https://en.wikipedia.org/wiki/Three-phase_electric_power)

 # Hardware